Prateek23n/Factors/README.md

 sum_efact() -> Returns the sum of even factors for the given number, returns -1 if there's no factor for the number. sum_ofact() -> Returns the sum of odd factors for the given number, returns -1 if there's no factor for the number. sum_pfact() -> Returns the sum of prime factors for the given number, returns -1 if there's no factor for the number.

+A Sample program added to show the results.
+Users can give number of their own choice.